sgobayanga/Data-mining-Mapreduce-job-for-Amazon-data-set/README.md

 This project applies the MapReduce programming model using Python's **MRJob** framework to analyze large-scale Amazon customer review data in **Pycharm** .
 The aim is to demonstrate how distributed data processing can be used to extract valuable insights from massive datasets.

-The project performs five analytical tasks:
+The project performs five analytical tasks
 * Count the total number of reviews
 * Identify the Top 10 most reviewed products
 * Calculate the average helpfulness score of reviews